 When the evaporated water vapour loses its thermal energy, it becomes liquid through the process of condensation.
 Formation of clouds are examples of condensation.

 Rain, snow, sleet, or hail are all examples of Precipitation.
-After the condensation, atmospheric water vapour form sufficiently large water droplets and fall back to earth with the help of gravity.
+After the condensation, atmospheric water vapour forms sufficiently large water droplets and falls back to the earth with the help of gravity.

 Deposition or Collection

 This is the final stage of the water cycle.
-Deposition occurs when evaporated water vapour changes directly from a gas to a solid or liquid state and falls back to earth as precipitation.
-This water may fall back into the different water bodies, including the oceans, rivers, ponds, lakes and even end up on the land, which in turn becomes a part of the groundwater.
+Deposition occurs when evaporated water vapour falls back to earth as precipitation.
+This water may fall back into the different water bodies, including oceans, rivers, ponds, lakes and even end up on the land, which in turn becomes a part of the groundwater.